-Any Redeployee currently pregnant or on maternity, adoption or shared parental leave is covered by regulations, which offer additional employment rights in redundancy situations.
-Whilst pregnant or on maternity, adoption or shared parental leave, the employee is entitled to priority over other Redeployees as far as suitable alternative employment is concerned.
-For further details please see questions 12.
-Please contact a HR Advisor/ HR Change Support Officer for further advice and support.
+Any Redeployee currently on maternity leave is covered by the maternity regulations, which offer additional employment rights in redundancy situations.
+Whilst on maternity leave, the employee is entitled to priority over other Redeployees as far as suitable alternative employment is concerned.
+For further details please see questions 12 and 13.
+Please contact a HR Advisor/Redeployment HR Advisor for further advice and support.